horankev/voteReproject/README.md

 <img src="man/figures/README-example1-1.png" width="100%" />

-The problem of invisibility of constituencies which are small by area, usually dense urban settings, can be overcoome by using hexagonal representations of the constituencies.
+The problem of invisibility of constituencies which are small by area, usually dense urban settings, can be overcome by using hexagonal representations of the constituencies.
 Their positioning aims to closely resemble their actual relative position.
+Here, we use hexagons created by Philip Brown and Alasdair Rae from Automatic Knowledge Ltd.

 ``` r